All Episodes

 not a lot of training for therapists in this area,

-framework and how it's helping.
+this framework and how it's helping.
+Yes.

-What do I do?
+what do I do?
 And what I realized is, wait

 a minute, and this is actually a model of work

-the reactions of bodies.
+at the reactions of bodies.
 So we're looking at CBT, DBT,

 we're looking at somatic work, narrative work, and then time